ploomber/jupysql/doc/tutorials/etl.md

 ### What is JupySQL?

-JupySQL (based on ipython-sql) is an extension for Jupyter notebooks that allows you to interact with databases using SQL queries.
+JupySQL is an extension for Jupyter notebooks that allows you to interact with databases using SQL queries.
 It provides a convenient way to access databases and data warehouses directly from Jupyter notebooks, allowing you to perform complex data manipulations and analyses.

 JupySQL supports multiple database management systems, including SQLite, MySQL, PostgreSQL, DuckDB, Oracle, Snowflake and more (check out our integrations section